utrains/utrains_shell_script/README.md

 * By convention, variables are uppercase

-* To use a variable, just write the variable name followed by the `$` sign
+* To use or call a variable, just write the variable name preceded by the `$` sign

 ### Examples Of Variables